dpercy/auto-rest/README.md

 Goal:
 - write web (and mobile?) apps without writing a back-end
 - REST
-- easy defaults
+- easy defaults - like MongoDB
+  - everything works just by running the executable - no params, no config file
+  - endpoints are created when you POST to them
+- later you can add schema / permissions / config:
   - support users and permissions
     - "users can't edit each others' posts"
     - "newPost.authorId === currentUser.id"
     - "users can't detect the existence of each others' private messages"
   - support schema validation
     - "bad request: got an unexpected parameter"
     - "bad request: expected a string but got an object"

 By default, the client can CRUD anything from any collection!